Disclaimer: No, I really don't own Howl's Moving Castle.

 Lissy frowned at Mel's unlady-like outburst, but flashed a sugar-coated smile at Sophie.
 "Well, dear Sophie - " and here Lissy inserted a soft, sad look at her addressee " - everyone knows that two days ago, Georgina Rice was accosted by a wizard."

 "—Horrible Howl" added Mel, flipping her locks over to one side of her round face.

 "I see."
-Sophie tried to sidestep the group of girls politely now, but Mel spoke up after her.
+Sophie tried to sidestep politely, but Mel spoke up after her.

-The lingering, subtle scent of hyacinths that floated by caught her attention.
-The same perfume as her late mother's… it was too expensive to use on any of the hat shop products.
+The subtle scent of hyacinths caught her attention.
+It was the same perfume as her late mother's, and it was far too expensive to use on any of the hat shop products.

-Sophie, whose natural curiosity still rebelliously piqued in the same manner as in her grammar school days (it often got the best of her prudent nature), retracted her steps to the alley opening.
+Sophie, whose natural curiosity still rebelliously piqued as in her grammar school days, retracted her steps to the cusp of the dim alley.
 She didn't expect to see the person who had been going at posthaste speed.
-The last thing on her mind was to demand an apology from the fellow, as Lettie undoubtedly would have.
+The last thing on her mind was to demand an apology, as Lettie undoubtedly would have.

 Peering in with the purest of intentions, Sophie was caught by a flicker of movement in the darkest part of the alleyway.
 She leaned forward into the space between the two walls, shopping basket clutched tightly in both hands.

 Out of the narrow dark space, two striking blue eyes blinked back.